loomio/loomio-docs/en/src/guides/board_processes/index.md

 *Work in progress - last updated September 22, 2022*

-Good governance is more than a board meeting.
+Good governance is more than a board meeting, requiring good communication.

 This guide is intended to help you use Loomio in your board or committee, so you can stay connected between meetings, deal with urgent matters and reduce board admin.
 - Continue governance between meetings
 - Use board meetings for issues that matter
 - Keep a detailed record

-Loomio is a versatile discussion and decision-making tool for collaborative organizations.
+Loomio is a versatile discussion and decision-making tool for collaborative boards and committees.

-Following are some examples of common practices and how to apply these in Loomio.
+Following are some examples of common practices of boards and committees, and how to apply these in Loomio.

 - [Prepare for a meeting](#prepare-for-a-meeting)
   - [Meeting focus and review actions](#meeting-focus-and-review-actions)